Due to the ongoing COVID Pandemic, the Frank J. Remington Center is not open to the public

 Frank J. Remington Center staff are working remotely at this time.

 The Frank J. Remington Center is a law-in-action program of the UW Law School made up of several clinical projects dedicated to teaching, service, and research.
 The Center was founded fifty years ago by the late Professor Frank J. Remington in order to provide students with a "learning center" in the area of criminal justice.
 More about the center »

 The Center provides law students with the opportunity to develop the substantive knowledge, professional skills, and judgment necessary to excel as attorneys in all areas of the law; provides high-quality service in individual cases; and engages in empirical research necessary to bring about systemic improvements.
 Students receive course credit for their clinical work; summer clinical students also receive a stipend.

 The Frank J. Remington Center provides a tremendous array of clinical experiences to students at the University of Wisconsin Law School.
 But regardless of their variety, all of the Center's clinical projects are motivated by core educational values.
-Grounded in these values, we have developed a consistent philosophy of clinical education at the Remington Center.
-Read more.

 The Frank J. Remington Center has a strong commitment to service, broadly defined, to low-income citizens, incarcerated individuals, correctional agencies, the public defender system, prosecutors’ offices, victims, policy makers, and the larger community.